A Peruvian Ceviche restaurant, only 300 meters from my living room away has opened its gates to my gluttony.

 The former tapas restaurant just drowned in the noise of the Kiez.
 I only ever ate at Manuela once and I think that should tell you everything about it.

 What Nico liked – and what I loved, unexpectedly – were the hearts of beef on a skewer, from the grill.
-Because if Ceviche isn’t quite your thing (how can you do this to me?), you’ll get to try this.
-And if that isn’t your thing, then God help us all.
+Because if Ceviche isn’t quite your thing, you’ll get to try this.

 Chicha has only opened, so it’s just fair to say that not every dish was perfected yet.
 The Tuna, for example, didn’t blow our minds quite as much as the beef hearts.
 On the other hand, the Causa Pulpo – a Peruvian potato in a mashed state of aggregation – with Octopus was magnificent, and convinced us that Chicha is on the right track.